Neil Hillman: Early life, education and sport

-Hillman began his career as an electronics engineer with American machine tool manufacturer Cincinnati Milacron.
-After completing his apprenticeship he graduated from the University of Aston in Industrial Electronics and Instrumentation in 1981, after previously studying Electrical and Mechanical Engineering at Matthew Boulton College and North Birmingham Polytechnic (now Birmingham City University).
-He completed his PhD by Practice within the University of York’s Department of Theatre, Film and Television (TFTV), researching Emotion in Sound Design under the supervision of Dr. Sandra Pauletto.
+In 1980, after completing his four-year apprenticeship in mechanical and electrical engineering, and still funded by Cincinnati Milacron, he added an extra year to his academic studies; and in 1981 he graduated from the University of Aston with a foundation degree in Industrial Electronics and Instrumentation.
+He had previously studied Electrical and Mechanical Engineering at Matthew Boulton College and North Birmingham Polytechnic (now Birmingham City University).

+In 2017, as a mature student, he completed a PhD by Practice within the University of York’s Department of Theatre, Film and Television (TFTV), researching Emotion in Sound Design under the supervision of Dr. Sandra Pauletto.